Tanglinus/slide_20190524/PITCHME.md

 @snap[north-west span-100]
 #### Summary
 @ul[](false)
 - [Research Question] if word embeddings models trained on large, non-legal language corpora can be used for legal NLP use when no large legal language corpus is available in a specific language
+- [Hypothesis]
-- [RESULT] ...
+- [Method]
 @snapend
 ---
 @snap[north-west span-100]